HyCraftHD/UMOD-Legacy/README.md

 ##Releases

 Note: All available releases are only alpha releases!
-That means that there could me some bugs and also that not all new features work correctly.
-Please report bug to https://github.com/HyCraftHD/UMOD/issues!
+That means that there could be some bugs and also that not all new features work correctly.
+Please report bugs to https://github.com/HyCraftHD/UMOD/issues!

 - Latest build: https://github.com/HyCraftHD/UMOD/releases/latest
 - Here's a list of all available releases: https://github.com/HyCraftHD/UMOD/releases